saisri27/qranalysis/_projects/Quantile_Regression.md

 - **Coverage Probability :**

-   This Basically tells how well the Quantile regression model matches the actual distribution of the data .
-When a Quantile model is built for a certain quantile, the model is supposed to predict a line or a plane in which approximately Quantile*100% of the actual data points fall below the line
+   This essentially shows how well the Quantile Regression model matches the actual distribution of the data.
+When a Quantile model is built for a certain quantile, it is expected to predict a line or plane where approximately quantile × 100% of the actual data points fall below it.

 $$\text{Coverage}(w) = \frac{1}{n} \sum_{i=1}^{n} I(y_i \leq \hat{y}_i)$$